smetj/smetj.net/content/submit-nagios-metrics-to-graphite-with-modgearman-and-metricfactory-revisited.rst

 *stdout.inbox* (line 26).
 As a result, the perfdata will flow from the gearmand module directly to the stdout module.

-Start metricfactory in the foreground and verify whether the get the expected output.
+Start metricfactory in the foreground and verify whether you get the expected
+output:

 ::